sujithTSR/surface-curvature/README.md

 # surface-curvature
 1. The project is to represent a surface in 3D, using the libraries of scipy, numpy in python.
+For the code to run :
+install numpy and scipy libraries of python.

 2. The maximum and the minimum curvatures of the surface are calculated and with the help of these curvatures The gaussian and the mean curvatures of a surface are calulated.